 Most countries that grow cocoa are countries where both child labour and slavery are unfortunately used in agriculture.
 In general, Just Kai encourages people to always look for reliable certifications before buying any product made with cocoa.
 We do, however, know of one exception: cocoa grown in Samoa.
 Grateful thanks to Lani Young for drawing our attention to this!

 Estimated read time: 3 minutes

-* This is according to the International Labour Organisation of child labour.
+* This is according to the International Labour Organisation definition of child labour.
 Children certainly do help out on family farms outside of school hours, but children aren’t engaged in work that interferes with either their schooling or the health and physical development.

 Forced labour also seems unknown in the local agriculture industry.
 The Global Slavery Index hasn’t yet released their findings on Samoa, but the International Labour Organisation’s latest report on Samoa doesn’t express any concerns in this area, nor does anyone else as far as we can tell.

 Samoa has a long history of cocoa growing.
 Cocoa beans were first brought to the country in the 1880s and Samoa was soon exporting cocoa.
 The industry peaked in the 1960s then took a downturn in the 1970s.
 Samoa’s cocoa trees remained, though, and as of 2016, there were still around 2000 hectares of planted with cocoa in Samoa.
 Since 2014, both Whittakers and the New Zealand government have been working to revive the industry.